 Section 3.3 - Time and place.
 The date, time and place of all meetings of owners shall be determined by the Board or, in the event that the Board fails to so act, by the Secretary.
 Meetings shall be held at a time and place convenient to owners.

 Section 3.4 - Notice.
-Written notice of the time and place, and in the case of a special meeting the purposes of the meeting, shall be mailed or delivered to each owner not less than seven days nor more than thirty days before the date of the meeting.
+Written notice of the time and place, and in the case of a special meeting the purposes of the meeting, shall be mailed or delivered to each owner not less than 15 days before the date of the meeting.
 The Co-op shall also endeavor to post the notices of meetings in a timely manner and in a conspicuous place in the Co-op's store.